 5 Examples of large savannah areas

-In South America, very extensive savanna-like vegetation types are common along the Orinoco, in central and eastern Brazil, and in the Chaco region.
+In South America, very extensive savannah-like vegetation types are common along the Orinoco, in central and eastern Brazil, and in the Chaco region.

 Along the gradient from the perhumid tropical rainforest to the extremely dry tropical desert, the structure of the vegetation stocks changes fundamentally; the importance of the respective life forms is also very different.
 Ellenberg (1975) has summarized this in a general scheme (◘ Fig. E-23) that applies to the lowlands of the Andes but is in principle also transferable to other areas with similar gradients.

-A few examples of large-scale savannas are highlighted below.
+A few examples of large-scale savannahs are highlighted below.

 5.1 Llanos on the Orinoco

-The Llanos are located in Venezuela at 100 m NN in a basin landscape that was still a sea in the Tertiary.
+The Llanos are located in Venezuela at 100 m asl in a basin landscape that was still a sea in the Tertiary.
 They occupy a width of 400 km on the left bank of the lower Orinoco and continue for another 1,000 km to Colombia.
 This basin was filled up by the rivers with the weathering products of the Andes.
 The climate of the central llanos around Calabozo (► Fig. E-44) is very typical of zonobiome II: Annual precipitation over 1,300 mm, rainy season seven months, drought season five months.
 Thus, a moist deciduous forest would be expected in this area.
-It is also present in typical formation, but only in the form of isolated very small groves - the "matas".
+It is also present in typical formation, but only in the form of isolated very small groves - the "Matas".
 The deep llanos bordering the river and flooded during the rainy season are, as usual in ZB II, a pure grassland (trees only on the embankments as gallery forest: ◘ Fig. E-24).
-Otherwise the area is covered by a grassland about 50 cm high with scattered small trees (Curatella, Byrsonima, Bowdichia), i.e. a typical savanna.
+Otherwise, the area is covered by a grassland about 50 cm high with scattered small trees (Curatella, Byrsonima, Bowdichia), i.e. a typical savannah.
 Since this cannot be climatic (the precipitation is too high), only edaphic causes, i.e. soil conditions, come into question.

 Fig. E-23 Formation structure and distribution of life forms in the lowlands of the Andean foreland along a climatic gradient (modified after Ellenberg 1975).

-The often expressed assumption that it is an anthropogenic savanna created by fire from forest is the simplest, but also the most uncritical.
-The savanna existed before the arrival of the whites.
+The often expressed assumption that it is an anthropogenic savannah created by fire from forest is the simplest, but also the most uncritical.
+The savannah existed before the arrival of the whites.
 The Indians had not used it for cropland or pasture.
 Fires always occur in grasslands by lightning.
-Certainly the Indians will have set fire to the dry grass more often than not, but they could only do so because natural grasslands already existed.
-Fire helped shape the savanna by causing only fire-resistant woody species to grow in the grasslands and at the edge of the matas, but it was not the primary cause of these vast grasslands.
+Certainly, the Indians will have set fire to the dry grass more often than not, but they could only do so because natural grasslands already existed.
+Fire helped shape the savannah by causing only fire-resistant woody species to grow in the grasslands and at the edge of the Matas, but it was not the primary cause of these vast grasslands.
 In the central llanos, it has been demonstrated that at a time when groundwater was still very high in the basin landscape, a laterite crust was formed that was cemented by iron hydroxide.
-It is referred to there as 'arecife' (◘ Fig. E-25).
+It is referred to there as 'Arecife' (◘ Fig. E-25).
 It extends at variable but shallow depths (most commonly 30 to 80 cm deep) below the ground surface, rarely sinking below 150 cm, but also emerging at the surface or being eroded out.

-◘ Fig. E-24 Example of gallery forests: Here from West Africa along a river in the savanna areas of Comoé National Park (Côte d'Ivoire) (photo: Barthlott).
+◘ Fig. E-24 Example of gallery forests: Here from West Africa along a river in the savannah areas of Comoé National Park (Côte d'Ivoire) (photo: Barthlott).